NextronSystems/thor-manual/signatures/yara.rst

 Restrict Yara Rule Matches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-On top of the keyword based initialization you can restrict Yara rules to match on certain objects only.
-It is sometimes necessary to restrict rules that e.g. cause many false positives on process memory to file object detection only.
-Use the meta attribute "limit" to define if the rule should only be applied by specific components.
+In addition to keyword-based initialization, you can restrict YARA rules so they match only certain object types.
+This is useful, for example, when a rule causes many false positives in process memory but should still be used for file object detection.
+Use the ``limit`` meta attribute to define which components should apply the rule.

 Apply rule on file objects only: